-Students are heading straight to the Internet to conduct academic research for school assignments.
+Students are heading to the internet to conduct academic research and complete school assignments, but they may not be finding the resources they need.
 Here are some tips to help explain why the digital research tools in your library may be more effective.

 Your comment will be reviewed by a moderator for approval.